 Measuring the state of a given system with physical sensors is sometimes impossible and sometimes possible, but too costly.
 That is why estimating the state of a system by means of software sensors (observers) is an important issue.
-The first part of this course will investigates the observability for linear and nonlinear systems and provide an introduction to he problem of observer/estimator design.
+The first part of this course investigates several methods of observer design for non-linear systems.